Malaria Tablets

 - low sodium levels in the blood

-If you get any of these side effects, speak to your doctor straight away and stop using the tablets.
+If you get any of these side effects, speak to your doctor straight away and stop taking your malaria tablets.

 Doxycycline is an antibiotic so it can come with different side effects.
 The most common side effects are: